 After your group has learned about ten songs you should begin showcasing the band.
 This can mean playing at a friend’s backyard party or setting up a gig somewhere featuring two or three other bands.
 It is important to remember that you must be as professional at these showcase events as when you’re playing on the club circuit.
 First impressions are important; these opinions are difficult to change.
 If people get the wrong impression of your group, they probably won’t give you a second chance.
 When the audience hears your band’s name in the future, they’ll still say negative things about the group.
 For this reason, it may be a good idea to play these first few gigs before finalizing the band’s name.

 I’m not going to spend much time on how to name a band because I don’t believe that a band’s name is critical.
+Still, you can’t start a band without a name.
 After a band becomes successful, regardless of what you call the group, it will sound like a good name.
 Until then, it’s just a name.
 I mean, are these really good names: Pink Floyd, The Goo Goo Dolls, Alice in Chains, or The Beatles?

 My first band’s name was Buck Run.
 Yes, pretty bad.
 I had nothing to do with choosing the name and went along with the selection only because it was way better than the second choice – Abe Lincoln’s Cabin.
 Buck Run sounds ridiculous partly because we weren’t successful… and partly because we weren’t a country band.